Hegel Music Systems H150 Streaming Integrated Amplifier

-Anthem MCA 225 Gen 2 Stereo Power Amplifier
+Anthem MCA 225 Gen 2 Stereo Amplifier

 Note: for the full suite of measurements from the SoundStage!
 Audio-Electronics Lab, click here.